 Apparently, San Antonio is a popular place for Spring Breakers to stop and buy their alcohol, which can mean a few liquor store owners may soon be searching for a bail bondsman in San Antonio.
 This year, the Texas Alcohol Beverage Commission (TABC) is recruiting volunteers under 18 to see if more than 120 San Antonio liquor stores would sell to them, according to a report on FOX 29.

 Bail Bondsman in San Antonio Cautions Retail Stores to Beware!

 The TABC offers retail stores a “Cops In Shops” operation, where they pose as customers or employees of an establishment and arrest minors as they attempt to purchase alcoholic beverages.
-The TABC agents will also share their expertise with the retailer’s employees to train them how to spot false or fake ID’s, the signs of intoxication, and the physical and behavioral characteristics of minors so that you and your employees will be less likely to accidentally sell to a minor.
+The TABC agents will also share their expertise with the retailer’s employees to train them how to spot false or fake ID’s, the signs of intoxication, and the physical and behavioral characteristics of minors so that you and your employees will be less likely to sell to a minor accidentally.